 Tyneside Badminton Centre collects personal information from it’s customers via telephone, our website, post, email and face to face at the reception desk via competition of a registration form.

 Hard copies of our clients’ personal data are stored securely in locked cabinet within the centre.
-Access to this cabinet is restricted to Staff and the Directors of Tyneside Badminton Centre.
+Access to this cabinet is restricted to staff and directors of Tyneside Badminton Centre.

 Electronic records of clients’ personal data is stored on secure, password protected servers.
-Access to the necessary passwords is restricted to Staff and the Directors of Tyneside Badminton Centre.
+Access to the necessary passwords is restricted to staff and directors of Tyneside Badminton Centre.

 In the case of casual users, their name, telephone details and e-mail address is first and foremost used for the management of court bookings.
 Casual users registering these details are offered the opportunity of opting in or out to receiving marketing e-mails from the centre.